Pavlo Khazan: Career

 From 2003 to 2008 he participated in the work of the UN Sustainable Development Commission.
 He was engaged in the development and implementation of international conventions, in particular the electronic tools of the Convention on access to information, public participation in the decision-making process and access to justice on issues related to the environment (the Aarhus Convention).
 He was a participant of the UN Conference on Sustainable Development (Earth Summit 2012) in Rio de Janeiro, Brazil.

 During 2007-2012 he was an organizer of the public campaigns to close the landfill on Igren and against illegal construction on Lots-Kamyanka in Dnipro., he was also a Deputy chairman of the Green Party of Ukraine and Ukrainian representative to the European Green Party, participated in the preparation of program documents in cooperation with The Greens/EFA group in the European Parliament.
 From 2013 to 2014 he was one of the organisers of the Euromaidan in Dnipro, participant of the Revolution of Dignity in Kyiv.
 In January 2014, during protests near the Dnipropetrovsk Regional State Administration, his eyes were injured.

 Since 2015, he has been a deputy of the Dnipropetrovsk Oblast Council, a member of the Environmental and Energy Committee.
 Co-author of the Comprehensive Program for Environmental Safety and Climate Change Prevention, the Strategy for Energy Saving, Energy Efficiency and Development of Renewable Energy Sources.
 The documents are based on the principles of the UN Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement.
 An important goal of the strategy is the complete abandonment of fossil fuels.
 Co-founder of the Environmental Monitoring Centre, where he was Head of Science and Engineering.
 The monitoring system became a practical implementation of the principles of the Aarhus Convention.
 He is a co-author of the report Environmental conferences of Russian War in Ukraine in 2022.

 Lt.
-Khazan is a veteran of the Russian War in Ukraine, participated in the Anti-Terrorist operation (2014-2015, 2017-2018), the Joint Forces Operation (2018-2020), and since 25 February 2022 when the Russian invasion of Russia full scale invasion started he has mobilised again.
-Khazan has been serving in the G as a C4 and Cyber officer, the C4ISR Group Commander and the Chief of the Unmanned Aviation Department.
+Col. Khazan is a veteran of the Russian War in Ukraine, participated in the Anti-Terrorist operation (2014-2015, 2017-2018), the Joint Forces Operation (2018-2020), and since 25 February 2022 when the Russia full scale invasion started he has mobilised again.
+Khazan has been serving in the Armed Forces of Ukraine as a C4 and Cyber officer, the C4ISR Group Commander and the Chief of the Unmanned Aviation Department.
 He has volunteered through the same military territorial centre where his grandfather Boris Khazan was sent to the Second World War as a volunteer in 1941.